Joint session of the Parliament of India: Exception to joint sittings

+Money bills

-Under the Constitution of India, money bills require the approval of the Lok Sabha only.
+Under the constitution, money bills require the approval of the Lok Sabha only.
 The Rajya Sabha can make recommendations to the Lok Sabha, which it is not required to accept.
 Even if the Rajya Sabha does not pass a money bill within 14 days, it is deemed to have been passed by both the Houses of Parliament after the expiry of the above period.
 Therefore, a requirement to summon a joint session can never arise in the case of a money bill.